elpaso/qgis3-server-vagrant/docs/index.rst

 ----

-Add resources from workshop repository
+Add Resources from Workshop Repository
 ======================================

 Only for unprovisioned machines!